ismo-karkkainen/specificjson/README.md

     CXX=clang++
     CXX=g++

-To build, test, and install the script, assuming Unix Makefiles:
+To build and test, assuming Unix Makefiles:

     make -j 2
     make test

-    sudo make install
+Note that if you do not want to build gem but copy the script elsewhere, the test target has built the specificjson script into the build directory.

-## Build without cmake
+## Build gem without tests

-If you are ok with not running tests, run:
+If you are ok with not running tests, run in the source code directory:

-    ./build --import build.yaml --build specificjson

-Resulting specificjson is the script you can then install or copy where needed.
+    rake gem
+    rake install

+The original intended usage was that the script gets built with changes that are needed in a project, under the assumption that no single version will cover the needs of everyone.
+Using the gem basically makes the base version easier to install.
+You might want to put your own sources into a repository and install this gem to generate your own version.

 # Usage